harrytmthy/harrytmthy/README.md

 # Hi, I'm Harry Timothy 👋

-Android engineer obsessed with performance and robustness.
-I build secure & fast apps with clean architecture, offline-first flows, and measurable performance gains.
+Android engineer obsessed with performance and security.
+I build stable apps & SDKs with efficient design and measurable gains.

 **Creator of [**SafeBox**](https://github.com/harrytmthy/safebox)**, a drop-in replacement for `EncryptedSharedPreferences`, with ~184× faster init, ~50× faster reads, and ~9× faster writes, powered by ChaCha20-Poly1305 encryption and AES-GCM-wrapped DEK.